DtxdF/AppJail.docs/docs/makejails/instructions.md

 CMD echo "I'm C in the stage stage."
 STAGE cmd
 STAGE build
-RAW cd -- "/tmp/n/A" # Makejail: /tmp/n/A/Makejail
+RAW cd -- "/tmp/n/A" ### Makejail: /tmp/n/A/Makejail
 CMD echo "I'm A in the build stage again."
 ```

-Some `STAGE` commands seem to be uncessary when changing a stage after another stage.
-The following example illustrates why this is necessary:
+Some `STAGE` instructions seem unnecessary, but are relevant in some cases, for example:

 **A/Makejail**:

 ```
 OPTION overwrite
 OPTION start